 Now time to make your baggy insert pages.

 Cut your card stock into 11″ x 2″ pieces

 Using a bone folder and your sewing ruler, crease and fold the card stock strips in half.

 Using your hole punch template again from Step 3, mark all the pieces with where your hole punches will go.

-I stapled all of my bags first, and then went back and hole punched them all.
+I stapled all of my bags first, and then went back and hole punched through all the layers at once.
 Do whatever works best for you!
+Just make sure that the bottom of the baggy is flush with the inside of the folded card stock so that the staples hold everything in securely.
 In the end, it should look something like this:

 Step 10: Assemble & Admire

 When I added the pages, I flipped them so that each page had the zipper part on the top, then bottom, top, bottom… so it wouldn’t be too bulky